Luftschlosser/ATmighty/doc/workflow.md

 ```
 ln -s /usr/lib/jni/librxtxSerial.so ~/.p2/pool/plugins/gnu.io.rxtx.linux.x86_64_2.1.7.3_v20071015/os/linux/x86_64/librxtxSerial.so
 ```
+#### Usage

 The terminal can be opened in Eclipse under Window/ShowView/Other/Terminal/Terminal.
 When opening a new Terminal, use Mode "Serial" and set the Port to "/dev/ttyUSBn" (n = 0,1,2,...,n) - (may be different on other linux-machines).

+Beware!
+In order to program the board via it's Serial connection you must disconnect the serial terminal first or you will get a avrdude timeout error.

+### Using Static Libraries

+If you want to use a static AVR-library (like ATmighty) in your project, you have to configure the following properties for the project which uses the library:

+* Under Project/Properties/C-C++Build/Settings: (make sure to adjust all build-configurations!)
+  * Under "AVR Compiler" -> "Directories":
+    * Add the path to the library project folder to the "Include Paths (-I)".
+Example: `"${workspace_loc:/ATmighty}"`
+  * Under "AVR C++ Compiler" -> "Directories":
+    * Add the path to the library project folder to the "Include Paths (-I)".
+Example: `"${workspace_loc:/ATmighty}"`
+  * Under "AVR C++ Linker" -> "Libraries":
+    * Add the name of the library to the "Libraries (-l)".
+Example: `ATmighty`
+    * Add the path to the folder of the library-file (*.a) to the "Libraries Path (-L)": `"${workspace_loc:/ATmighty/Debug}"`

 ### Sources (additional instruction sites)